ingakv/stack-interpreter/README.md

   * `swap` ( x y --> y x ) swaps the two top elements on the stack
   * `pop` ( x --> ) removes the top element from the stack
 * Simple IO
   * We limit our language to TEXT only.
-All read/write operation operate on `String` types.
+All read/write operations operate on `String` types.
   * `print` ( x --> ) takes the top element from the stack and prints it to the standard output.
   * `read` ( --> x ) reads a line from standard input and puts it into the stack as string.
 * String parsing

   * `parseInteger` ( s --> i ) takes a string from stack and converts it to Integer and puts it onto the stack
   * `parseFloat` ( s --> f ) same as above but for floats
-  * `words` ( s --> list ) takes a string from the stack, splits is with Haskell `words` or Rust `split_whitespace` command and puts a list of tokens onto the stack.
+  * `words` ( s --> list ) takes a string from the stack, splits it with Haskell `words` or Rust `split_whitespace` command, and puts a list of tokens onto the stack.
 * Arithmetic operations

   * `+` ( x y --> x_plus_y ) - addition